jinglonghoelscher/Millennium-Jing/README.md

 # Millennium-Jing
 Millennium interview test solution

-Enclosed are the solutions to the interview test, which include:
+Enclosed are the solutions to the interview test and they include:

 1. A pdf file with descriptive solution and partial codes.